Unleash/unleash/website/docs/feature-flag-tutorials/use-cases/a-b-testing.md

 ## How to Perform A/B Testing with Unleash

 To follow along with this tutorial, you will need an Unleash instance.
-Follow our documentation on [Self-Hosting with Unleash](/using-unleash/deploy/getting-started) to get started using your infrastructure.
-Alternatively, read our [Quickstart documentation](/quickstart) if you’d like your project to be hosted by Unleash.
+If you’d prefer to self-host Unleash, read our [Quick Start documentation](/reference/quickstart).
+Alternatively, if you’d like your project to be hosted by Unleash, go to [www.getunleash.io](https://www.getunleash.io/pricing?_gl=1*1ytmg93*_gcl_au*MTY3MTQxNjM4OS4xNzIxOTEwNTY5*_ga*OTkzMjI0MDMwLjE3MDYxNDc3ODM.*_ga_492KEZQRT8*MTcyNzQzNTQwOS4yMzcuMS4xNzI3NDM1NDExLjU4LjAuMA).

 With Unleash set up, you can use your application to talk to Unleash through one of our SDKs.